keimochizuki/hsv/README.md

 There can be multiple builds of FFmpeg displayed below the icon.
 Essentially, either will do.

-If you chose that from Gyan Doshi, for example, you will then face multiple options for download.
+If you chose the build by Gyan Doshi, for example, you will then face multiple options for download.
 I recommend latest, full master branch build, but it will not bring big differences.